HHS/Head-Start-TTADP/README.md

 The frontend [proxies requests](https://create-react-app.dev/docs/proxying-api-requests-in-development/) to paths it doesn't recognize to the backend.

-Api documentation uses [Speccy](https://github.com/wework/speccy) to validate, combine and serve documentation files.
+Api documentation uses [Redoc](https://github.com/Redocly/redoc) to serve documentation files.
 These files can be found in the `docs/openapi` folder.
 Api documentation should be split into separate files when appropriate to prevent huge hard to grasp yaml files.

 Running Tests
 -------------